5 Real Persistence Athletics Member Transformations

 What is next

-Aman: sedentary engineer to HYROX qualifier
+Aman: sedentary to engineer to cricket player

 Where he started